Skip to main content

 Content Type: Article

-Nation / Region: England , Wales
+Nation / Region: Wales

-Tags: e-learning , Training
+Tags: Training , e-learning

 Delivered across three webinars this course aims to provide an understanding of the causes of fuel debt, issues householders may face with meters, fuel statements, payment and tariff options.
 It also considers consumers, private landlords and fuel suppliers obligations, as well as complaints procedures and support available for low-income and vulnerable households.